Cornwall Churches Day - Get Involved!

 Sometimes it is just not practical for a parish to hold an event on Cornwall Churches Day because of other commitments, so we are keen to stress that CHCT fundraising events can be held at any point in the year.
 The important thing is to let us know the what is happening so that we can help to advertise your event on this website.

 How individuals can get involved

-As well as supporting local fundraising events, individuals can take part of the nationwide initiative Ride and Stride, which is organised by the National Churches Trust.
-Ride and Stride is a national sponsored walk or cycle which encourages people to visit different churches in their area en route.
+As well as supporting local fundraising events, individuals can take part in a sponsored walk or cycle which encourages people to visit different churches in their area en route.

 Or if cycling/walking between churches isn't your thing how about following one of our Drive About Trails.
 We have a selection of trails available from previous years.
 More details below.